ENIGMA-infra/ENIGMA-Tremor/docs/resources/how_to_guides/cerebnet.md

-# Welcome to the ENIGMA-infra FreeSurfer 7 guidelines!
+# Welcome to the ENIGMA CerebNet guidelines!

 ## Prerequisites
 This guide assumes that you have: